zatakon/esphome-vevor-heater/README.md

 [![Home Assistant](https://img.shields.io/badge/Home%20Assistant-Compatible-green)](https://www.home-assistant.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An easy-to-use ESPHome library for controlling Vevor diesel heaters with full Home Assistant integration.
 Based on the original protocol reverse-engineering work from the [vevor_heater_control](https://github.com/zatakon/vevor_heater_control) project.

-## !!!
-WORK IN PROGRESS !!!
-**I want to convert my [previous](https://github.com/zatakon) repo into something more ready to use**

-**Should be done this weekend I hope**

-**Do not used until this will be done please**
+Please visit that if you are interested - there are still some unknowns in the protocol and I will be glad for help.

 ---